jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * Reputation Council reward and slash according to proof of fraud.
 * Aggregator, Validator, Council use off-chain worker Getting external data

-If basic functions have been completed, `Ares` will provide decentralized pallet, including:

-* Multiple data source weight calculation
-* Random aggregators using VRF
-* Proof of fraud verify based on BFT voting
-* Reputation council slash
-* Aggregator staking and Validator incentive
-* Authority management of aggregator submitted data

 ### Ecosystem Fit

 Although the Off-chain worker can do part of the oracle job, However it can't guarantee the authenticity and reliability of the data, Ares can provide randomness and correctness of data sources through multi-party data aggregation and anti-attack and auditing of data sources